ckrieger/ADDComplianceChecking/README.md

 7. The application-agnostic Circuit Breaker PCR will be displayed as **violated** as the defined timeout was not adhered to.
 This indicates a non-compliance to the Circuit Breaker pattern.

 ![](docs/circuitbreaker_walkthrough.gif)

+### Rate Limiting
+Test the Rate Limiting PCR by executing the following steps:

+1. Scale **orderService** and **shippingService** to one instance each:

+     `docker service scale motivation-scenario_orderService=1`

+     `docker service scale motivation-scenario_shippingService=1`

+2. Start the monitor with the application-specific Rate Limiting PCR that has a **requestLimit** of 4 and an **interval** of 60 seconds

+2. Invoke the REST API route `localhost:5000/api/testRateLimit`.
+This executes a request to the **shippingService**.
+The API of the **shippingService** implements rate-limiting, however the request limit per second does not comply with the limit defined in the Rate Limiting PCR.
+Let's test if the Compliance Monitor detects this violation.

+3. Exceed the request limit by sending at least five requests within 60 seconds to the REST API route `localhost:5000/api/testRateLimit`

+4. After the interval of 60 seconds is elapsed, the application-agnostic Rate Limiting PCR will be displayed as **violated**.